10 Best And Simple Home Remedies For Laryngitis

 According to Ayurveda, honey is considered as one of the most remarkable nature’s gifts to mankind.
 Scientific studies suggested honey has great antibacterial, antiviral, and antioxidant properties.

-Thus it helps in reducing inflammation of the larynx and soothe the throat and relieves irritation.
+Thus, it helps reduce inflammation of the larynx, soothes the throat, and relieves irritation.

 How To Use